darrenyip/littleOSNotes/docs/Section2.md

 ## 2.1 Tools
 ### 2.1.1 Quick Setup

-We have used both Amazon Web Server(Ubuntu instance) and POP!OS as our development system.
-A fancy tool that we recommend for Windows user : MobaXterm.
+We have used both Amazon Web Server(Ubuntu 16.04 instance) and POP!OS(Ubuntu 18.04) as our development system.
+There is a very fancy tool that we recommend for Windows user : [MobaXterm](https://mobaxterm.mobatek.net/download.html).

 Following the original book, run the commands below to install all the essential tools that you need:
 ```shell